COVID-19 Emergency Food Fund Impact

 household visits

-lunches to children and their caretakers through our mobile lunch program, MUNCH
+lunches to children and adults through our mobile lunch program, Munch

 to-go meals through FAM (Family At-Home Meals)